 The Language of Chinese Medicine

-Chinese Medicine lingo can be quite challenging to understand.
+Chinese Medicine lingo is very different to our usual medical language.
 To illustrate, it refers to terms which used medically such as Liver, Blood and Spleen.
 Throughout this article I explain what the specific Chinese Medicine terms signify.
 For example I refer to Organs such as the Liver.
-I refer to the “Liver Energy” as an energetic entity.
+I refer to the “Liver Energy“ as an energetic entity.
 Chinese Medicine depicts each energetic entity has specific functions and associations.
 The medical term “Liver” is completely different to the Chinese Medicine “Liver Energy“.
 Thus, I refer to Chinese Medicine “Organ Energies” as “Liver Energy” etc.

 Chinese Medicine Theory